 While it would be premature to say that the Egyptian Revolution has stalled, it was even more premature to assume it to have been completed with the fall of Mubarak.
 To bring about genuine democracy, Mubarak — as the symbol of oppression — had to go, but he was dispensable.
 In this respect, chanting for the fall of the regime was only the first step — the system of power still needs to be dismantled, and a new one will have arise on top of it.

 It was always naive to assume that the Arab Spring was just going to be about democratic love birds and the innocent tweets of revolution.
 Revolution is a painful process of radical change that at many points will be set back by counterrevolutionary movements and political infighting.
 The French Revolution of 1789 was followed by multiple relapses into dictatorship, not least that of Napoleon Bonaparte — who ruled twice! — and his nephew, Napoleon III.

 Egypt’s pro-democracy activists are facing their greatest challenge so far: how to upend the essentially oppressive institution of the military, which is so revered around the country and which continues to be such an important bulwark against an Islamist takeover.
 The arrest and sentence of Maikel Nabel is an unmistakable signal of who’s still in control.
 But even the military leadership knows that without popular legitimacy, it is nothing.
 With this in mind, the Egyptian people will simply need to keep pushing.

-As one of my favorite academic quotes goes, “history is always in the making, in a complex and dialectical interplay between agency, structure, consciousness and action.” * The consciousness of the masses has already been lifted, the agency of the people affirmed — now is the time to take more action and ensure that the fundamental power structure changes along with everything else.
+As Stephen Gill has put it, “history is always in the making, in a complex and dialectical interplay between agency, structure, consciousness and action.”
+The consciousness of the masses has already been lifted, the agency of the people affirmed — now is the time to take more action and ensure that the fundamental power structure changes along with everything else.
 This is still history in the making.